 We answer some of your commonly asked questions about HubSpot in our blog:

 You can also purchase various HubSpot tools individually

-When you get started with marketing automation, you’re probably eager to apply it to everything and anything on your to-do list.
+When you get started with marketing operations, you’re probably eager to apply it to everything and anything on your to-do list.
 But like with everything in life, you need to walk before you can run.
-Here are the top 5 tasks to prioritize for automation:
+Here are the top 5 tasks to prioritize: